Jerome-Tegrado/Web-Dev-Lab-Act-3/README.md

 To view the blog:

 1. Clone the repository or download the HTML file.
+2. Download the images folder to see the visuals used in the blog.
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.

 ## Customization